 Outcomes are distorted.
-We project that in 2016, Democrats would need to win the national vote by more than 12% just to earn a one-seat majority.
+We project that in 2018, Democrats would need to win the national vote by more than 5 percentage points just to earn a one-seat majority.
 Many state delegations are even more skewed, as in Massachusetts, which elects 9 Democrats and 0 Republicans, even though 40% of its voters prefer the GOP.

 Representatives are more polarized than voters.
 Voters in general elections must choose between polarized candidates selected by highly partisan primary voters, leaving moderate Americans without a route to representation.

 Meaningful elections.
 By electing candidates proportionally from multi-winner "super districts" with three to five seats, the RCV Act would result in nearly all Americans being represented by both Republicans and Democrats.
 And, many of the critical intra-party decisions now made in primaries would be shifted to the general election, when far more voters participate.